rubazee15-create/rag_pipeline/README.md

 This pipeline is specifically built to process and retrieve factual information from wikipedia documents of 5 countries (USA, Russia, China, UK and Pakistan).
 By running entirely on local hardware, it ensures:

-- **Dataprivacy:** The documents never leave the computer machine.
+- **Data Privacy:** The documents never leave the computer machine.
-- **Air-Gapped Performance:** Works 100% offline once all documents are loaded.
+- **Air-Gapped Performance:** Oprates 100% offline once all documents are loaded.
 - **Fact-based Retrieval:** Uses vector embeddings to find the exact technical context through semantic similarity, reducing model hallucinations.

 ### 🚀 Quick Features: